-What follows is a guide to choosing a bag together with a summary of my favourite bags.
-I’ll look at top-loading backpacks, travel packs, cabin-luggage sized backpacks, convertible backpacks with wheels and daypacks, together with recommendations for my favourite bags.
-I’ll even talk through the pros and cons of suitcases versus backpacks.
+What follows is a guide to choosing a bag together with a summary of my the best backpacks I’ve used.
+I’ll look at top-loading backpacks, travel packs, cabin-luggage sized backpacks, and convertible travel backpacks with wheels, together with recommendations for my favourite bags.
+I’ll even talk through the pros and cons of travelling with a suitcase versus backpack.

 Classic Top-loading backpacks